-Treatment of Cancer Osteoporosis, Osteopenia.
+Cancer Osteoporosis, Osteopenia.
 Sometimes cancer spreads to the bone.
-This is called bone metastasis.
-When this happens, patients expect to find themselves with bone deterioration or bone loss.
-Their treatment for such metastasis is all part of their overall treatment of their cancer.
+When this happens it is called 'bone metastasis' and their treatment for such metastasis becomes another part of the overall treatment plan.

 2. If you have been treated for breast or prostrate cancer, your treatment may have limited or eliminated hormones from circulating in your body.
 These hormones, estrogen and testosterone, are important regulators of bone building cells.
-You may now find yourself with excessive bone loss.
+So when your treatments is over, you may find yourself with excessive bone loss.

-But now you need to do something about your bone loss.
-You need to do that before you start having fractures.
+4. But now you need to do something about your bone loss.
+You need to starts soon - start before you start having fractures.
 After all, the data on hip fractures show that these often lead to death within a year.
-YOu do not want to win the battle your health in one area but lose it in another.
+You do not want to win the battle your health in one area but lose it in another!

 So, if you have had cancer be sure that you get a dexa scan.
 If your physician did not order one already, do call and ask for one to be scheduled.

-If you have already been diagnosed with excessive bone loss, as a cancer survivor there are a number of things you many want to keep in mind when considering treatments.
-Some one who has survived breast cancer, for example, is not likely to opt for the use of hormones.
+There are a number of things to keep in mind when considering treatments for your bone loss.
+Some one who has survived breast cancer, for example, is not likely to opt for the use of hormones to improve bone density.

 But there are many Natural Osteoporosis, Osteopenia Treatments that have been proven effective and it is worth reading about this.
 See: Natural Osteoporosis, Osteopenia Treatments